dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/on-run-end-context.md

 :::

 ## schemas
-The `schemas` context variable can be used to reference the schemas that dbt has built <Term id="model">models</Term> into during a run of dbt.
+The `schemas` context variable can be used to reference the schemas that dbt has built models into during a run of dbt.
 This variable can be used to grant usage on these schemas to certain users at the end of a dbt run.

 Example: